lragudo/queer-christian-64ba3/src/pages/lgbtq.md

           - Lorem ipsum

           - dolor sit amet
-      - question: What is the difference between sex and gender?
+      - question: What is the path that lead you to believe that you are queer?
         answer: >-
           ## Lorem ipsum